 Options has told us that "Jackson Francis weren't advisers, they didn't recommend investments".
 Indeed, JF told Options "We do not give advice" and said the sales process adopted by the firm consisted of "Information" (no further detail of the sales process was given).
-But I don't think that's an accurate reflection of the part JF played in Mr G's decision to transfer his pensions to an Options SIPP and invest in Store First.
-I think the evidence demonstrates that JF proactively contacted Mr G and positively recommended/advised him that the Store First investment would be a more lucrative pension investment than his existing arrangements.
-I think it more likely than not JF provided advice to Mr G on the merits of transferring his pensions to the SIPP and investing in Store First.
-He's said JF "persuaded" him with guarantees about how much his "frozen" pension would grow.
+But I don't think that's an accurate reflection of the part JF played in Mr W's decision to transfer his pensions to an Options SIPP and invest in Store First.
+I think the evidence demonstrates that JF proactively contacted Mr W and positively recommended/advised him that the Store First investment would be a more lucrative pension investment than his existing arrangements.
+I think it more likely than not JF provided advice to Mr W on the merits of transferring his pensions to the SIPP and investing in Store First.